Trump, back in Oval Office, casts his COVID-19 infection as 'blessing' in fight against virus

-In a new White House video posted Wednesday evening, Trump said his illness had shed light on an experimental antibody cocktail that he credited for his improved condition.
-Seemingly sensitive to the fact that his treatment course is far from that received by average Americans, he promised to swiftly get the drugs approved for use - and for free - even though he does not have the power to order that himself.
+In a new White House video posted Wednesday evening, Trump said his illness had shed light on an experimental antibody cocktail that he tied to his improved condition.
+Seemingly sensitive to the fact that his treatment course has been far more comprehensive than the care received by average Americans, he promised to swiftly get the drug approved for broader use - and distribute it for free - even though he does not have the power to order that himself.

-"I want everybody to be given the same treatment as your president, because I feel great," Trump said from the Rose Garden.
-"I feel like perfect."
+"I want everybody to be given the same treatment as your president, because I feel great," Trump said in a video from the Rose Garden.
+"I feel, like, perfect."

+Still, questions continue to swirl about the trajectory of Trump's recovery and when he might be able to return to normal activities, including campaigning, less than four weeks before Election Day.
+The video marked Trump's first appearance before a camera - albeit a White House-operated one -in nearly two days.
+The White House has released only limited details about his condition and treatment, leading to questions about what lies ahead for Trump.

 Trump received an experimental antiviral cocktail made by Regeneron through a "compassionate use" exemption, a recognition of the above-and-beyond standard of care he receives as president.
 The safety and effectiveness of the drug have not yet been proven.
 And there is no way for the president or his doctors to know that the drug had any effect.
 Most people recover from COVID-19.

+Lilly says it could supply as many as 1 million doses of its therapy in the final quarter of 2020, with 100,000 available in October.
+Regeneron confirms it has also applied for emergency authorization, and said Wednesday it has enough doses for approximately 50,000 patients, and expects 300,000 available within the next few months.

+The company said this advance production would allow the treatment to be distributed "immediately" if it were authorized by the FDA.

-In the video, Trump also continued to downplay the threat of the virus, promising those who are ill that they're going to "get better fast just like I did," even though more than 200,000 people in the U.S. and more than a million worldwide have died from the disease.
+In the video, Trump continued to play down the threat of the virus, promising those who are ill that they're going to "get better fast, just like I did."
+More than 200,000 people in the U.S. and more than a million worldwide have died from the disease.

-Trump posted the video on Twitter Wednesday after aides said he has returned to the Oval Office for a briefing on Hurricane Delta, which is bearing down on the U.S. Gulf Coast, and on economic stimulus prospects -- despite still being contagious two days after he was discharged from Walter Reed National Military Medical Center on Monday,
+Trump posted the video on Twitter not long after aides said he had spent time in the Oval Office for briefings on Hurricane Delta, which is bearing down on the U.S. Gulf Coast, and on economic stimulus prospects -- despite still being contagious two days after he was discharged from Walter Reed National Military Medical Center,

 Aides insisted that only limited staff were around him and that he entered the office from the outside to limit exposure.

-Amid questions about when he will return to the campaign trail, Trump also offered a flurry of tweeted broadsides against Democrats and pushed lawmakers to take up piecemeal economic aid proposals after nixing negotiations on a broader assistance package.
+With national and battleground public opinion polls showing he faces an uphill fight to winning a second term, Trump spent much of his day on Twitter, throwing broadsides against Democrats and pushing lawmakers to take up piecemeal economic aid proposals after nixing negotiations on a broader assistance package.

-Dr. Sean Conley, the White House physician, said Trump had declared, "I feel great!"
+Dr. Sean Conley, the White House physician, said Trump had begun the day by declaring, "I feel great!"

-But Trump's absence from the public gaze - coupled with a lack of detailed information about the president's health - had raised continued questions about the trajectory of his recovery and when he might be able to return to normal activities, including campaigning, less than four weeks before Election Day.

 Conley added in a memo that Trump had been symptom-free for over 24 hours, and that his oxygen saturation level and respiratory rate were normal.
 The memo also said a blood test Monday showed Trump had coronavirus antibodies, substances that fight infection, but he had been given an experimental drug on Friday containing these.